fwong03/celery/docs/userguide/tasks.rst

     >>> add.name
     'sum-of-two-numbers'

-A best practice is to use the module name as a name-space, this way names won't collide if there's already a task with that name defined in another module.
+A best practice is to use the module name as a name-space.
+This way names won't collide if there's already a task with that name defined in another module.

 .. code-block:: pycon